Sarah Polley: Directing

-In an interview, Polley stated that she takes pride in her work and enjoys both acting and directing, but is not keen on combining the two:I like the feeling of keeping them separate.
+In an interview, Polley stated that she takes pride in her work and enjoys both acting and directing, but is not keen on combining the two:

+I like the feeling of keeping them separate.
 I find that really gratifying.
 I can't imagine combining those.
 For me, I love the feeling of using different parts of my brain separately.

 In a 2015 retrospective of the movie Go, Mike D'Angelo of The A.V.
 Club commented that Polley's decision to go into directing had "deprived the world of many potentially great performances", calling her a "superb actor".

 In December 2020, it was announced Polley would direct Women Talking based upon the novel of the same name by Miriam Toews for Orion Pictures.
 It premiered at the 49th Telluride Film Festival on September 2, 2022, and went into wide release on December 23, 2022.
 It was released to widespread acclaim, with 90% of critics giving it a positive review on Rotten Tomatoes.
 Shirley Li of The Atlantic called it "vibrant cinema," while Anna Bogutskaya of Time Out said that it "imagines female emancipation as an honest, raging, caring experience."
-Polley won the Academy Award for Best Adapted Screenplay at the 95th Academy Awards, and the film was also nominated for the Academy Award for Best Picture.
+Polley won the Academy Award for Best Adapted Screenplay at the 95th Academy Awards, and the film was also nominated for the Best Picture.

-In 2023, Polley was revealed to be in talks to direct Disney's live action adaptation of Bambi, but in March 2024, it never came in fruition due to Polley reportedly no longer being attached as a director.
+In 2023, Polley was revealed to be in talks to direct Disney's live action adaptation of Bambi, but in March 2024, it never came to fruition due to Polley reportedly no longer being attached as a director.

 Writing

 Polley has written numerous essays over the years about her experiences as a child star.
-In 2022, she released her first book of essays, the autobiographical, Run Towards the Danger which contains six essays that examine aspects of Polley's career on stage, screen, and on film, detailing her roles in a Stratford Festival production of Alice Through the Looking Glass, as well as her breakout roles in The Adventures of Baron Munchausen and the TV series Road to Avonlea.
+In 2022, she released her first book of essays, the autobiographical, Run Towards the Danger which contains six essays that examine aspects of Polley's career on stage, screen, and on film, detailing her roles in a Stratford Festival production of Alice Through The Looking Glass, as well as her breakout roles in The Adventures of Baron Munchausen and the TV series Road to Avonlea.
 The book also alleged for the first time that Polley had been a victim of Jian Ghomeshi who she says sexually and physically assaulted her when she was 16 and he was 28.